bsdahl/csm20final/README.md

 #CSM20 Final Group Project

-This is the Design Topic for the CSM20 Final Group Project for the right group.
+This is the Design Document for the CSM20 Final Group Project for the right group.
 The goal of the assignment was to create an Airline Reservations System in C++.

 ##Design Strategies